The Psychology Of Sex: Science Of Sex

 Fortunately, several treatments are available to help manage symptoms of sexual anxiety.
 Cognitive behavioral therapy (CBT) can help modify negative thought patterns and behaviors associated with sexual anxiety.

-Relaxation techniques such as deep breathing exercises and guided imagery can also help reduce stress levels before engaging in intimate activities with a partner.
+Relaxation techniques such as deep breathing exercises and guided imagery can also help reduce levels of stress before engaging in intimate activities with a partner.

 Additionally, couples counseling is a great way to discuss any underlying issues related to communication breakdowns that may contribute to feelings of shame surrounding sex and intimacy.
 Drug therapies are also available, which may be beneficial for those dealing with physical issues that cause lower libido, such as hormone replacement therapy (HRT).